Nothing New Under the Sun: Domestic Riots and Agitation

 Then we have demagogues in politics - men who know better, but who always seek advancement by pandering to this class.
 I attribute the worst features of the ... agitation . . . to this class, the agitators and the communists, men who believe that nothing is right that is orderly and legal, and the criminal classes."
 Ulysses S. Grant Conversation with Li Hung-chang.
 Tientsin, June 12-14, 1879.(1) Recently the line from Princess Bride comes to mind when I read and hear commentators use the term "unprecedented" to describe much of what is going on in the world today: "You keep using this word.
 I don't think it means what you think it means."

 To those that say these times are unique and "unprecedented", I say, nothing could be further from the truth.
 The disappointing aspect is many people that present themselves as educated on history are utilizing this term as well.
 How could anyone have a basic knowledge of history and not know this has happened before, and sadly will happen again.
 There was no period in US history as violent domestically as the 1860s-1880s (Sorry 1960s).
 Four years of Civil War followed by the largest deployment of Federal assets to crush riots, agitation, and nascent rebellions were commonplace.
-The Ku Klux Klan rose up in massive waves of violence and terror and was only brought to a heel by the leadership of General, then-President Ulysses S Grant, and his attorney General Amos Akerman, who faced fierce political opposition in their efforts to break the back of the Klan.
+The Ku Klux Klan rose up in massive waves of violence and terror and was only brought to a heel by the leadership of President Ulysses S Grant, and his attorney General Amos Akerman, who faced fierce political opposition in their efforts to break the back of the Klan.

 This political pressure to stop President Grant from sending Federal Troops and using the Attorney General to prosecute KKK members and others who were lynching black and white Republicans in the former Confederacy echoes the same lines we hear today in opposition to the Federal enforcement of the law and Constitution.
 Just like today, the 1870s saw massive resistance to upholding Federal Law ensconced in the 14th and 15th Amendments was threatening to divide the country.
 Cities such as Memphis and New Orleans became free-fire zones as mobs took to the streets killing and injuring scores of black and white Republicans.